 Fees are subject to change without notice and are not refundable.
 Payment of required fees does not guarantee that you will achieve designation.

 Once the application fee is paid and the Terms and Conditions have been accepted, the applicant reaches Provisional Status, the first major milestone in the accreditation process.
 Provisional applicants may begin entering data into the outcomes database.
 One year after the surgeon/facility is approved for Provisional Status (and each year thereafter), they will receive an invoice for their annual participation fee.

 4. Achieve Accreditation

 Once Provisional Status is reached, applicants will be sent their Site Inspection Preparation Materials packet.
-These materials outline everything an applicant must do to prepare for their virtual (MS) or on-site (COE) inspection.
+These materials outline everything an applicant must do to prepare for their virtual (Master Surgeon program) or on-site (Center of Excellence program) inspection.
 SRC’s inspectors are available to answer questions from applicants preparing for their inspection.